 The amount of irrigation water is sufficient to meet the needs of flowering, fruiting and withstand dry conditions, neither excess nor shortage.
 Sufficient irrigation contributes to reducing costs and protecting the ecological environment.
 Based on the distribution of the root system of coffee plants, the distribution is mainly on the floor of 0 – 30 cm.
 So just watering the maximum depth of 30-35 cm is suitable. – BMT Coffee Association, 2021

-In short, the amount of irrigation water greatly affects the growth and development of coffee plants.
+In short, the amount of irrigation water significantly affects the growth and development of coffee plants.

-Depending on soil conditions, the climate determines the right amount of irrigation water, gray soils irrigate less water and irrigation cycles are also shorter, basalt soils irrigate more water, and irrigation cycles last longer than gray soils.
+Depending on soil conditions, the climate determines the right amount of irrigation water; gray soils irrigate less water, irrigation cycles are also shorter, basalt soils flush more water, and irrigation cycles last longer than gray soils.

-The amount of irrigation water from 400 to 500 liters/root and the irrigation cycle from 30 to 35 days will ensure concentrated flowering and good pollination.
+The amount of irrigation water from 400 to 500 liters/root and the irrigation cycle from 30 to 35 days will ensure full flowering and good pollination.